alenvadassery/.NET/C#/C#QuickReference/CH-0003-Encapsulation.md

 **Static Methods**
 CLR will allocate the static data into memory exactly one time.

-**NOTE**:  It is a compiler error for a static member to reference nonstatic members in its implementation.
+**NOTE**:  It is a compiler error for a static member to reference non-static members in its implementation.
 On a related note, it is an error to use the this keyword on a static member because this implies an object.

 **Static Constructor**
 When member variables has to be resolved or value has to be obtained at runtime we use static constructor.